“Jed Walker is right there in Reacher’s rear-view mirror.” Lee Child

 The ALONE trilogy was first published by Hachette in 2010-2011, with titles of CHASERS, SURVIVOR, and QUARANTINE.
 The trilogy follows 16-year-old Jesse in a post-apocalyptic war-zone of Manhattan, where for 21 days he must not only stay alive and avoid the infected, but will discover inner strength and resolve as he learns just what he can do… alone.

 James is currently focused on writing thrillers and YA fiction.
-His new high-concept espionage series features some fan-favourite Fox spin-off characters and introduces the world to a new character, Jed Walker.
-The first Walker novel, THE SPY, was published in December 2013, and its sequel, THE HUNTED, in 2015.
+His new high-concept suspense series features some fan-favourite Fox spin-off characters and introduces the world to a new character, Jed Walker.
+The first Walker novel, THE SPY, was published in December 2013, and its sequels, THE HUNTED, in February 2015, and KILL SWITCH in December 2015.
+A fourth title is being published in 2016.

 James has written several short stories that have appeared in anthologies and periodicals, and has contributed chapters to serialised novels – including, with Jeffery Deaver and Lee Child, THE COPPER BRACELET (as an audio book narrated by Alfred Molina) and published as WATCHLIST (Vanguard 2010).